 Note: In June of this year our family experienced the beauty and hospitality of Puerto Rico.
-In early September the island was hit by Hurricane Irma, and ten days later more than 80,000 people there are still without power.
-To make a donation to help people who were affected by Hurricane Irma and Hurricane Harvey, visit the Red Cross website by clicking here.
+This month the island was hit by Hurricane Irma, and then Hurricane Maria.
+Millions of people there are without power and are struggling to recover from the devastation.
+To make a donation to help people who were affected by Hurricane Irma, Hurricane Harvey, and Hurricane Maria visit the Red Cross website by clicking here.

 ~This post is dedicated to my amazing family.
 I love all of my adventures with you! ♥~

 There are many ways to plan a vacation to Puerto Rico.
 The way my family did it was to plan months and months in advance… to go to Texas.